-It would not be an understatement to say that since last few years Angel Tax have had a huge impact on start-up ecosystem!
-Over the past year there have been reports of several early-stage start-ups receiving notices from the income tax department asking them to clear outstanding dues on the angel funding received by them.
-This has caused a big distress in start-up community.
+It would not be an understatement to say that in the last few years, Angel Tax has had a huge impact on the start-up ecosystem!
+Over the past year, there have been reports of several early-stage start-ups receiving notices from the income tax department asking them to clear outstanding dues on the angel funding received by them.
+This has caused a big distress in the start-up community.
 Many angels have been asked to pay upwards of 30% of their total funding as angel tax.
-They have also received many notices from Income Tax department prompting them to furnish details of source of their income and also their bank account statements.
+They have also received many notices from the Income Tax department prompting them to furnish details of the source of their income and also their bank account statements.

 So what exactly is the angel tax?

-It is the tax levied on an Angel investor who invests in a start-up based on the capital gains.
-It is calculated as differential of their investment and fair market valuation.
-Now that’s where the problem lies, how do you determine fair market valuation of start-ups?
+It is the tax levied on an Angel investor who invests in a start-up based on capital gains.
+It is calculated as the differential between their investment and fair market valuation.
+Now that’s where the problem lies, how do you determine the fair market valuation of start-ups?

-Angel investors are generally ultra high net worth individuals or professional investors who fund start-ups for gaining stakes in the start-up generally at foundation stage or after bootstrapping rounds.
+Angel investors are generally ultra-high-net-worth individuals or professional investors who fund start-ups for gaining stakes in the start-up generally at the foundation stage or after bootstrapping rounds.
 The tax was introduced by former finance minister Pranab Mukherjee in the 2012 Union Budget to prevent the laundering of funds.
-Since its introduction, the law has been a big source of worry for both the start-up community as well as angel investors.
+Since its introduction, the law has been a big source of worry for both the start-up community and angel investors.

 Impact of Angel Tax:

-Since its introduction the Angel Tax has majorly disrupted the market dynamics since its introduction.
-Since the funding is now to be based on the criteria and limits set by the Government itself, it becomes very difficult for investors to finance start-ups as it takes away their autonomy in structuring deals.
+Since its introduction, the Angel Tax has majorly disrupted the market dynamics since its introduction.
+Since the funding is now based on the criteria and limits set by the government, it becomes challenging for investors to finance start-ups as it takes away their autonomy in structuring deals.

 - Taxation structure that reduces the IRR for Angel Investors

-In India the government treats the angel investment as equity investment and capital gains are applicable.
-In Indian law, Income tax in not imposed on capital but on the profit actually, this is a big burden on start-up ecosystem.
+In India, the government treats angel investment as an equity investment and capital gains are applicable.
+In Indian law, Income tax is not imposed on capital but on profit actually, this is a big burden on the start-up ecosystem.
 When an angel investor invests in a start-up they are issued shares.
 The change in the price of these shares over time decides the quantum of capital gains.
-Angel investors and start-ups have long demanded that Discounted Cash flow method to be applied to valuation to calculate angel tax viz a viz Net Asset Value.
-Government feels that the commercial negotiation between start-up and investor to determine a start-ups projected earning is highly subjective and susceptible to money laundering.
+Angel investors and start-ups have long demanded that Discounted Cash flow method be applied to valuation to calculate angel tax viz a viz Net Asset Value.
+The government feels that the commercial negotiation between start-up and investor to determine a start-up’s projected earnings is highly subjective and susceptible to money laundering.

 - Impact on the flow of funds to the rapidly flourishing Startup Ecosystem

-Introduction of Angel tax have had a devastating impact on the country’s start-up ecosystem which was just starting to bloom around the year 2011-12.
+The introduction of the Angel tax has had a devastating impact on the country’s start-up ecosystem which was just starting to bloom around the year 2011-12.
 It should be noted that the number of companies being funded through angel investors had dropped by 80% during the same period, also angel funding has reportedly faced a drop of over 55%.

 - Start-up Migration to other countries

-- For recognised startups requirement of ‘Merchant Banker Valuation’ has now been done away with.
+- For recognized startups requirement of ‘Merchant Banker Valuation’ has now been done away with.

-- Approval of Inter-Ministerial Board is no longer required for claiming exemption u/s 56 (2) (viib)
+- Approval of the Inter-Ministerial Board is no longer required for claiming exemption u/s 56 (2) (viib)

-- Bar on using Angel fund investments received for one entity, so if you got investment for one entity you cannot use it in another entity whether it’s subsidiary, group or holding of the same entity.
-Government’s prime motive was to prevent diversion of funds and generation of black money through complex entities.
+- Bar on using Angel fund investments received for one entity, so if you got an investment for one entity you cannot use it in another entity whether it’s a subsidiary, group, or holding of the same entity.
+The government’s prime motive was to prevent the diversion of funds and the generation of black money through complex entities.
 This bar has led to a sense of restlessness among start-ups.